 “In the short term, avoiding challenging and difficult situations makes you feel a lot safer.
 In the longer term, this can backfire because it reinforces your underlying doubts and fears.
 It teaches you the unhelpful rule that the only way to cope is by avoiding things.” ~ Chris Williams

 Disabilities, including physical disabilities, may also impair a person’s self-esteem.
 According to an article published in the medical journal De Gruyter, of 186 persons with physical disabilities, people who live with physical disabilities and are sedentary have lower self-esteem than those with physical disabilities that are still active or engage in regular physical activities.
 14 Examples of these physical disabilities include amputees and cerebral palsy.

-Addiction Can Lead to Low Self-Esteem
+Can Low Self-Esteem Lead to Addiction?

 Sometimes the causes of low self-esteem are like a chicken-or-the-egg discussion.
 For example, some people think a person uses drugs because they have low self-esteem while other people may develop low self-esteem due to side effects from their drug use.

 These are just some of the examples of why a person may have low self-esteem.
 There are lots of people that don’t have any of these concerns in their medical history and still have low self-esteem.

 Low Self-Esteem’s Effects on Addiction